xxamii/FightYourFears/README.md

 # FightYourFears

 A 2D platformer, developed for the Ludum Dare 48 game jam.
-It is themed around going deeper into your mind while discovering stronger monsters and fears.
+It is a 2D platformer themed around going deeper into your mind while discovering stronger monsters and fears.
 Avoid them, beat platforming, and fight your fears.

 # How to Use It